Professional Development Opportunities

 General Education English also offers professional development workshops throughout the semester.
 Past workshops have addressed professionalization, grading/feedback, and assignment scaffolding.
 Interested in leading a workshop?
 Contact the General Education English office for more details.

 Additionally, MTSU's Learning, Teaching, and Innovative Technologies Center offers a variety of pedagogy focused workshops throughout the semester.
-These workshops, which are open to all faculty members regardless of deparment specialty, focus on a variety of multidisciplinary topics, such as accessibility, using secondary sources, and approaches to using technology in the classroom.
+These workshops, which are open to all faculty members regardless of department specialty, focus on a variety of multidisciplinary topics, such as accessibility, using secondary sources, and approaches to using technology in the classroom.

 Peck Research on Writing Symposium